 I strongly recommend going through at least two full rounds of revision on your own before hiring me or anyone else to review your manuscript.
 If you're earlier in the process but still want some editorial guidance, I recommend starting with a First 50 evaluation (details below).

-*** In order to make sure I can devote my full attention to each project, availability is limited for manuscript critiques and edits.
-I take on two projects per month.
-Fill out the contact form below to reserve your spot! ***
+In order to make sure I can devote my full attention to each project, availability is limited for manuscript evaluations, and I generally book a few months ahead.
+Fill out the form below to reserve your spot.

 (This service does not include line edits.)
 Starting at $1,500 for up to 50,000 words

 An evaluation of the first 50 (double-spaced, standard format) pages of your manuscript is usually enough to diagnose big-picture issues like structure, pacing, balance of scene and reflection, and narrative trajectory/emotional stakes that likely apply to the full manuscript.

 This package includes an edit letter with recommendations for the first 50 pages (aimed toward not just polishing those pages, but setting up the rest of the manuscript), and a half-hour call to discuss revision strategy and the project as a whole.